-- The IMO's new SOLAS Regulation, applicable as of 1st January 2016, requires vehicle carriers to be provided with two portable gas detectors.
+- The International Maritime Organisation (IMO)'s SOLAS Regulation, applicable as of 1st January 2016, requires vehicle carriers to be provided with two portable gas detectors.
 These shall be "capable of measuring concentrations of oxygen, flammable gases or vapours, hydrogen sulphide and carbon monoxide prior to entry into enclosed spaces."
-(SOLAS Regulation II-2/20-1). - The International Maritime Organisation (IMO)'s 'Recommendation on safety measures for existing vehicle carriers carrying motor vehicles with compressed hydrogen or natural gas in their tanks for their own propulsion as cargo' notes that 'The shipper should provide a signed certificate or declaration that the vehicle fuel system, as offered for carriage, has been checked for leak-tightness and the vehicle is in proper condition for carriage prior to loading.
+(SOLAS Regulation II-2/20-1). - The International Maritime Organisation (IMO)'s 'Recommendation on safety measures for existing vehicle carriers carrying motor vehicles with compressed hydrogen or natural gas in their tanks for their own propulsion as cargo' notes that "The shipper should provide a signed certificate or declaration that the vehicle fuel system, as offered for carriage, has been checked for leak-tightness and the vehicle is in proper condition for carriage prior to loading.
 In addition, the shipper is to mark, label or placard each vehicle, after it has been checked for leak-tightness and that it is in proper condition for carriage.
-During loading, the crew should check each vehicle for the shipper's markings.'
-(IMO Maritime Safety Committee's (MSC) Circular 1471). - New build ships which had their keel laid after 1st January 2016 must have explosion proof equipment in cargo hold for hydrogen or natural gas if carrying such vehicles, as per the IMO Maritime Safety Committee's Resolution MSC.365(93).
+During loading, the crew should check each vehicle for the shipper's markings."
+(IMO Maritime Safety Committee's (MSC) Circular 1471). - In view of the increased weight of vehicles with high-voltage batteries the total weight, including the axle load should be properly assessed.